Use DRH Tools Locally

 -

-- The DRH technical team will develop a bespoke package tailored to your organization’s file patterns.
+- If your dataset structure is unique, the DRH technical team can develop a custom runbook tailored to your organization’s file patterns.

 -

-After testing the tailored package and generating the database, verify the database.
+- After running the pipeline and generating the database, verify the results using the built-in SQLPage dashboard.

 DRH Edge UI Setup and Data Transformation